heelR3/Handwash_Monitor_System/README.md

-Engineeredanautomatictapsystemutilizing Arduino UNO,integrating an OLEDdisplaytodeliver real-time countdownsandmessages.
-Designedforapplications in medical fields, such as operation theatres, to monitor staff compliance with handwashingprotocols.
+Engineered an automatic tap system utilizing Arduino UNO,integrating an OLED display to deliver real-time countdowns and messages.
+Designed for applications in medical fields, such as operation theatres, to monitor staff compliance with handwashing protocols.